swarmd-io/swarmd/cli/README.md

 ## Telemetry

-Telemetry is opt-in but you can desactivate it setting this environment
+Telemetry for errors and crash is opt-in but you can desactivate it setting this environment
 variable:

 // TODO(@miaxos)